Old Plank Road

 Remnants of the Plank Road may be seen at the west end of Grays Well Road, the frontage road south of Interstate 8.
 A Plank Road monument and interpretive display lie approximately three miles west of the Sand Hills interchange.
 This portion was preserved as a result of efforts by the Bureau of Land Management, the Imperial Valley Pioneer Historical Society, the California Off-Road Vehicle Association, and Air Force personnel.
 These groups worked together in the early 1970s to assemble a 1500 foot section from various locations in the dunes.

 The Plank Road memorializes the determination and vision of those who forged the first automobile highway across the Sand Hills.
-Preservation of the old wooden road is the responsibility of all who use the desert.
-Time and circumstances have not been kind to this historic landmark.
-We invite you to help us ensure that the Plank Road reaches its centennial.
+Time and circumstances have not been kind to this historic landmark, but its remains still exist and commemorate the early days of travel between cities of the Southwest.

 -- Source: California BLM